SystemsApproach/ops/monitor.rst

 can be accomplished by incorporating Grafana frames in the Runtime Control GUI, which in its simplest form, displays a set of web forms corresponding to the fields in the underlying data models.
-(More sophisticate control panels are certainly possible.)
+(More sophisticated control panels are certainly possible.)

 .. _fig-dev_group:
 .. figure:: figures/gui1.png